Key Questions on Ghana

 Back to Top

-What has been the impact of the program thus far?
+What has been the impact of the program so far?
 Do we see any signs of success?

-Ghana’s performance under the program has been compelling, both in terms of meeting the quantitative objectives (for example on budgetary performance), but also in implementing structural reforms to make the economy more resilient, ensure a lasting improvement in public finances, and lay the foundations for stronger and more inclusive growth.
+Ghana’s performance under the program has been generally strong, both in terms of meeting the quantitative objectives (for example on budgetary performance), but also in implementing structural reforms.
+These reforms aim to make the economy more resilient, ensure a lasting improvement in public finances, and lay the foundations for stronger and more inclusive growth.

 Despite a difficult global economic environment, the authorities’ reforms are bearing fruit, and signs of economic stabilization are emerging.